Should Psychiatry Test For Lead More?

 Or what about toxoplasma?
 Seems to be twice as common in depressed people as in controls, and increases suicide risk 50%.
 Pretty suspicious; should we test all depressed people for toxoplasma?
 If so, is this more or less important than testing all depressed people for lead?
 By how much?

 And when you’ve answered that, what about copper?
 Omega-3/omega-6 ratio?
 Vitamin D levels?
 Cortisol?
 Magnesium balance?
 The methylation cycle?
-Cortisol?
 Mitochondrial function?
 Inflammation?
 Covert viral infections?
 Covert autoimmune disorders?
 Paraneoplastic syndromes?
 Allergies?
 Light exposure?
 Circadian rhythm?
 Selenium?
 Lithium levels in your local water supply?
 Insulin resistance?
 Gut microbiome?
 PANDAS?
 FODMAPs?
 Structural brain abnormalities?
 And that’s not even getting into the psychosocial stuff!

 Every one of these has some evidence of being involved in depression.
 Some have excellent evidence of being robustly involved.
 Imagine how dumb you would feel if it turned out only 0.01% of cases of depression were lead related, and you spent so much time testing your patient for lead that you never got around to asking about color temperature of their home lighting, or whether they clean their cats’ litterbox, or how many dental fillings they have.